zuplo/docs/docs/articles/graphql-security.md

 For all the risks mentioned above, Zuplo offers policies that can be configured to protect your GraphQL API.
 These policies can be configured for Zuplo.
-We'll create the configuration for the three policies "graphql-depth-limit", "graphql-complexity-points" and "graphql-disable-introspection-policy" next.
+We'll create the configuration for the three policies `graphql-depth-limit`, `graphql-complexity-points` and `graphql-disable-introspection-policy` next.

 ### a.
 GraphQL Depth Limit

 This policy limits how deep a query can be nested.
-Check our our [detailed policy documentation](/docs/policies/graphql-complexity-limit-inbound) for more information.
+Check our [detailed policy documentation](/docs/policies/graphql-complexity-limit-inbound) for more information.